 Pellegrini promised to field a strong side in the competition and he kept to his word, with regulars such as Fernandinho, David Silva and Negredo all handed starting spots, while the Chilean named Joleon Lescott captain after dismissing reports that the defender could leave the club in January.

-For the home side, Paul Robinson made his first start since Dec.
-2012 having suffered a blood clot on his lung while Gestede was preferred to leading scorer Rhodes up front.
+For the hosts, Paul Robinson made his first start since December 2012 having suffered a blood clot on his lung while Gestede was preferred to leading scorer Rhodes up front.

-City, which was defeated in the final of last season's competition, enjoyed plenty of possession in the opening exchanges but was let down by the final ball while Rovers' first effort on target came courtesy of Dann's header, which was easily saved with by Pantilimon.
+City, who were defeated in the final of last season's competition, enjoyed plenty of possession in the opening exchanges but were let down by their final ball while Rovers' first effort on target came courtesy of Dann's header, which was easily saved with by Pantilimon.

-It sparked the home side's first spell of pressure as Tom Cairney's free kick delivery and another Dann header caused problems for City's back line.
+It sparked the hosts' first spell of pressure as Tom Cairney's free kick delivery and another Dann header caused problems for City's back line.

-Negredo continued his fine form by latching onto Dzeko's header from Silva's set piece, calmly converting at the far post amid disagreements and shouts of offside from the Blackburn defense.
+Negredo continued his fine form by latching onto Dzeko's header from Silva's set-piece, calmly converting at the far post amid disagreements and shouts of offside from the Blackburn defence.

-Blackburn was level 10 minutes after the interval, however, with Pantilimon largely culpable, as he flapped at a routine header from Gestede before allowing skipper Dann in for a simple finish.
+Blackburn were level 10 minutes after the interval, however, with Pantilimon largely culpable, as he flapped at a routine header from Gestede before allowing skipper Dann in for a simple finish.

-City had not lost or conceded a goal in its previous five FA Cup ties against lower division opposition and quickly set about trying to score a second and re-take the lead.
+City had not lost or conceded a goal in their previous five FA Cup ties against lower division opposition and quickly set about trying to score a second and re-take the lead.

-Negredo acrobatically headed wide with an open goal gaping after Robinson saved from Dzeko, before the home side's goalkeeper was alert to deny substitute Jesus Navas' long-range strike.
+Negredo acrobatically headed wide with an open goal gaping after Robinson saved from Dzeko, before the hosts' goalkeeper was alert to deny substitute Jesus Navas' long-range strike.

-City piled on the pressure late in the game but to no avail, and, when Boyata received a second yellow card for a poorly-timed challenge on DJ Campbell, the home team smelled blood.
+City piled on the pressure late in the game but to no avail, and, when Boyata received a second yellow card for a poorly-timed challenge on DJ Campbell, the hosts smelt blood.
 Cairney went closest with a powerful long-range effort but Bowyer's men had to settle for a replay.